On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation: The new construction

-Before solving \eqref{eq: shift1} it is important to have a consistency check.
-Clearly, the integral of both sides of \eqref{eq: shift1}, when evaluated on any of the ${\mathscr{S}}_\rho$ leaves, must vanish.
+Before solving \eqref{eq: shift1} it is important to make the following consistency check.
+Clearly, the integral of both sides of \eqref{eq: shift1}, when evaluated on any of the ${\mathscr{S}}_\rho$ level sets, must vanish.
 The integral of the total divergence on the l.h.s.~is obviously zero, whereas the integral of the r.h.s.~can also be seen to vanish by virtue of the relations